 Fiction only, essentially.
 Non-fiction is technically supported, but the tool was built around fiction patterns.
 Non-fiction writers should look elsewhere.

 Minimum 10,000 words.
 Short story and flash fiction writers are out of luck.
+Sorry, friends.

-If you write fiction and you want honest structural feedback without the price tag of a developmental editor, Marlowe is worth a look.
 The Basic report is free.
 The Pro report goes deeper.
 Neither will write your book for you, and that’s rather the point.